zelinewang/personalWebpage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Deep Learning
+  - Deep Learning/Machine Learning
   - Computer Vision
-  - Natural Language Processing
-  - Software Engineering
+  - Geographic Information Science/Remote Sensing

 # Education to show in About widget
 Education: